-Mutual funds, equities, common stock and money market mutual funds are valued using quoted market prices.
+Mutual funds and common stock are valued using quoted market prices.
 Accordingly, these assets are categorized in Level 1 of the fair value hierarchy, see Note 2.

 The fair value of the beneficial interest in assets held by others is based on a percentage interest of the underlying assets held.
 Accordingly, these assets are categorized in Level 2 of the fair value hierarchy, see Note 4.